daniel-rusu/pods4k/README.md

 On top of the base efficiency improvements when storing typical generic types, immutable arrays are even more efficient when dealing with the 8 primitive types.
 The primitive variants of immutable arrays store primitive values in a compact contiguous region of memory instead of auto-boxing each value and storing pointers to scattered wrapper objects like what read-only lists do.
-For example, when storing integers, this reduces memory consumption by up to 7 times on a 64bit JVM and performance can improve by over 10 times when performing operations on these values in tight loops:
+For example, when storing integers, this reduces memory consumption by 5 to 8 times depending on how the JVM is configured and performance can improve by over 10 times when performing operations on these values in tight loops:

 ```kotlin
 val people = immutableArrayOf(